35 Wonderfully Candid Photos For The Duchess Of Cambridge's 35th Birthday

 -

-The Duchess of Cambridge on the island of St Martin's during their visit to the Isles of Scilly.
+The Duchess of Cambridge on the island of St Martin's during their visit to the Isles of Scilly on Sept.
+2, 2016.

 -